The Best Black Friday/Cyber Monday Mattress Deals | Digital Trends

-Black Friday and Cyber Monday bring with them plenty of opportunities to invest in a great mattress because top brands are competing to earn your business.
+If you missed out on a mattress deal during Black Friday, don’t sweat it.
+Cyber Monday brings plenty of opportunities to invest in a great mattress because top brands are competing to earn your business.
 The race to offer the lowest price possible means you end up with discounts worth up to $300 — these truly are deals you won’t want to sleep through.

 And if you end up not liking the mattress you buy, don’t fret.
 The retailers’ return policies are quite generous during the sales, so if your sleep isn’t improving the way you want it to, you can always send the mattress back and try again.